dotnet/docs-maui/docs/xaml/fundamentals/data-binding-basics.md

 1. The `BindingContext` property of the target object must be set to the source object,
 1. The `SetBinding` method (often used in conjunction with the `Binding` class) must be called on the target object to bind a property of that object to a property of the source object.

-The target property must be a bindable property, which means that the target object must derive from `BindableObject`.
+The target property must be a bindable property, which means that the target object must derive from <xref:Microsoft.Maui.Controls.BindableObject>.
 A property of <xref:Microsoft.Maui.Controls.Label>, such as `Text`, is associated with the bindable property `TextProperty`.

 In XAML, you must also perform the same two steps that are required in code, except that the `Binding` markup extension takes the place of the `SetBinding` call and the `Binding` class.
 However, when you define data bindings in XAML, there are multiple ways to set the `BindingContext` of the target object.
 Sometimes it’s set from the code-behind file, sometimes using a `StaticResource` or `x:Static` markup extension, and sometimes as the content of `BindingContext` property-element tags.